micheleantonazzi/intelligent-systems/README.md

 ### Experimental results

 For the three-class classification problem, the absolute accuracy metric is computed to evaluate the model performances.
 To have a more robust performance evaluation, the authors consider a derived two-class classification problem.
-The resulting problem consists in determining if an image is of class GS or not.
+The resulting problem consists of determining if an image is of class GS or not.
 There are calculated accuracy, corresponding precision (the proportion of positive classifications that are actual positives), recall (the proportion of the actual positives that are identified correctly), and the area under the ROC curve.
 The authors compare the DNN performance to three alternatives:

 - **Simple Saliency-based Model:** it is computed a saliency map of the input frame, based on the image hue.
 The saliency map is discretized to 16 × 9 blocks, and the average saliency for each block yields a 144-dimensional feature vector.
 An SVM model with an RBF kernel is learned from the training set to map this feature vector to the three-class: TL, GS, and TR.
 - **The method by Santana et al:** this algorithm is explained in [12] and it is applied to the dataset images (50 iterations per frame).
 Its output trail soft segmentation is sampled at each of the testing frames.